Erasmus Mundus: Global Studies (EMGS)

 In 2010 the Consortium was extended to the Roskilde University (Denmark), the Fudan University (China) and the Jawaharlal Nehru University (India) covering an even broader geographical area and academic scope.

-In 2015 the Ghent University (Belgium) joined the programme as an associated Partner University.
+In 2015 the Ghent University (Belgium) joined the programme as a further Partner University.

 Students choosing the programme study at two different European universities, at each for one academic year.
 After having successful completed the programme they are able to analyze processes of globalization in various academic ways and are thus well-prepared for both, academic positions dealing with global phenomena and jobs in supranational agencies and non-governmental organizations, as they are ready to work as intercultural mediators and in the fields of development cooperation, economy, management and beyond.